See or Hear? Exploring the Effect of Visual and Audio Hints and Gaze-assisted Task Feedback for Visual Search Tasks in Augmented Reality: Results and Analyses

 \section{Results and Analyses}

 Below we present the results from studies I and II.
-All participants (n=96) completed the study successfully due to that they found the correct books in each task.
-The two metrics (dependent variables) employed for assessing the tasks were TCT and NASA TLX as mentioned above.
-Our statistical measurement and visualizations regarding the metrics used for evaluation are followed by another subsection summarizing our qualitative analysis and key findings.
+All participants (n=96) completed the study successfully in finding the correct books at first try in each task with different durations.
+Thus, no tasking accuracy but the tasking time was harnessed.
+The dependent variables employed for assessing the tasks were TCT and NASA TLX.